Adam's Antique Radio Page

 I will post pictures as soon as I can have some scanned in.
 If anyone can help me with the above questions, please email me using the email address at the bottom of the page.
 9/7/19100 UPDATE: I've finally found someone who has a radio like mine!
 A picture of a radio like mine can be found here.

 My eighth find was a Zenith "TransOceanic" Royal 1000.
+I bought it from a friend for $45.
 It is my first solid-state TransOceanic.
 More about my Royal 1000 can be found on my TransOceanic page.

 My ninth find was a Zenith 6D030Z "Consol-tone" wooden-cased AM table radio.
-The graphic-arts instructor at the technical high school I attend once brought me a 6D030 to look at, and now I have my own, which I bought at the October 2000 NEARC swap meet.
+I bought it at the October 2000 NEARC swap-meet for $30 (I think).
+The graphic-arts instructor at the technical high school I attended once brought me a 6D030 to look at, and now I have my own.
 It has some veneer damage, but otherwise looks fine.
 It appears to be a AA6-type radio (35L6GT, 35Z5GT, 12SJ7, 12SA7, 12SQ7, 12BA6).
 I am not going to power it up until I can slowly power it up with a variac.
-A picture of a radio like mine can be found here.
-08/18/19106 UPDATE: I sold this radio at the July 2006 NEARC swapmeet.
-It's new owner should get much enjoyment from it.
+08/18/19106 UPDATE: I sold this radio at the July 2006 NEARC swap-meet. its new owner should get much enjoyment from it.

 My tenth find was a RCA 67-QR-53W AM/SW table radio.
-I purchased this one at the October 2000 NEARC meet as well.
+I purchased this at the October 2000 NEARC swap-meet for $20.
 Despite the American brand name, it's actually a European radio.
 I know next-to-nothing about it, and little information is available pertaining to them.
 The tube count is 6BE6, 6BA6, 6AV6, 6AK5, and 6X4.
 A label on the underside has the following note:

 MADE IN WEST GERMANY FOR